 You can get a fiber internet plan from AT&T in 21 states, including California, Texas, and parts of the South and Midwest.
 It’s not available everywhere but you’re more likely to find it in major cities and towns.

 Fiber internet is the fastest, most reliable type of internet you can get—and AT&T has some of the best fiber internet plans around.
-Prices start at just $35 per month, while speeds range from 100 Mbps to nearly 1 Gbps, giving you superb performance at a low cost.
+Prices start at $55 per month, while speeds range from 100 Mbps to 5,000 Gbps, giving you superb performance at a fair cost.
 And as a plus, you get unlimited data and don’t need to sign up for an annual contract.

 But is AT&T fiber available in your area?
 That’s the big question on everybody’s minds these days, especially as AT&T recently discontinued its DSL service.
 We put together a guide below to answer common questions about AT&T’s fiber internet.
 Read on for details about pricing, speeds, and where you can get it.